 Direct and indirect mortgage amortization

 Amortization reduces your mortgage debt.
 You have the choice between direct and indirect amortization.
 The direct variant involves regular repayments to a lender.
 In the case of indirect amortization, the repayments are made to a pledged retirement savings account.
-We explain the pros and cons of these two variants.
+We explain the advantages and disadvantages of these two options for owner-occupied private residential property.

 When does a mortgage have to be amortized?